Are you familiar with content curation and content marketing?

 Many of them also share their scoops on their Facebook and Twitter networks, which means even more people can see your content through extended networks.
 By leveraging a well established Scoop.it network, your content can be exposed to thousands of readers!

 Marketing Our Content

 According to Wikipedia, “content marketing is an umbrella term encompassing all marketing formats that involve the creation and sharing of content in order to attract, acquire and engage current and potential consumer bases with the objective of driving profitable customer action.”

-Content marketing subscribes to the notion that delivering information to prospects and customers drives profitable consumer action.
+Content marketing subscribes to the notion that delivering information to customers drives profitable consumer action.
 Content marketing has benefits in terms of retaining reader attention and improving brand loyalty.

 Marketing formats include and are not limited to:

 - Blogs, your own or blogs hosted by other entities, like AboutLeaders.com